flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 Alternatively, try using a stacked embedding with FlairEmbeddings and GloVe, over the full data, for 150 epochs.
 This will give you the state-of-the-art accuracy we report in the paper.
 To see the full code to reproduce experiments, check [here](/resources/docs/EXPERIMENTS.md).

-Once the model is trained you can use it to predict the class of new sentences.
+Once the model is trained you can use it to predict tags for new sentences.
 Just call the `predict` method of the model.

 ```python
 # load the model you trained